Each term we use 'Roots and Fruits' for our collective worship.

 Roots and Fruits provides creative collective worship for primary schools based in Christian values themes over a period of two years.
 Rooted in Bible teaching, twelve Christian values represent the fruit that grows as the teaching is lived out in everyday life.

-The value for the Spring Term 2 is Justice.
+The value for the Summer Term 1 is Service.

 What is SIAMS and what do they do?